UN court orders Uganda to pay Congo $325M for violence

 Uganda’s rapprochement with Congo also includes efforts by Uganda’s government to surface more than 200 kilometers of road in eastern Congo.
 Ugandan authorities believe the investment would open new markets and boost cross-border trade.

-Associated Press writer Rodney Muhumuza contributed from Kampala, Uganda.
+Associated Press writer Rodney Muhumuza in Kampala, Uganda, and Al-hadji Kudra Maliro in Goma, Congo, contributed.